johnridesabike/acutis/docs/manual.md

 {% /map_dict %}
 ```

+Keep in mind that the order of keys in a dictionary is not specified, and may
+not render in the same order that you write it.
+If you need a specific order,
+then use a list.

 ## More about pattern matching

 Pattern matching combines many concepts into one terse syntax.
 In other